w3c/wai-org-policies/index.md

 Reference specific standards in policy documents to ensure clear criteria for accessibility.
 The W3C Web Accessibility Initiative (WAI) provides a set of accessibility standards that are commonly recognized by governments and organizations from around the world.
 These include:

--   **Web Content Accessibility Guidelines (WCAG) 2.0** applies to all web content and applications.
+-   **Web Content Accessibility Guidelines (WCAG)** applies to all web content and applications.
 This includes content on mobile, television, and other delivery channels.
 The [WCAG Overview]({{ "/standards-guidelines/wcag/" | relative_url }}) provides more background.
--   **Authoring Tool Accessibility Guidelines (ATAG) 2.0** applies to websites that provide users the opportunity to generate content.
+-   **Authoring Tool Accessibility Guidelines (ATAG)** applies to websites that provide users the opportunity to generate content.
 For example, adding comments, posting to forums, or uploading images or videos.
 ATAG is also relevant if your organization provides tools, such as CMS's, for staff or customers to manage websites and content.
 The [ATAG Overview]({{ "/standards-guidelines/atag/" | relative_url }}) provides more background.
--   **User Agent Accessibility Guidelines (UAAG) 2.0** applies when additional plugins are provided to deliver additional content.
+-   **User Agent Accessibility Guidelines (UAAG)** applies when additional plugins are provided to deliver additional content.
 Media players are a good example of this.
 UAAG also applies when custom controls are used to provide non-standard functionality.
 UAAG may also be relevant where mobile applications deliver web content as part of the application.
 It may also be relevant to the procurement process if your organization provides browsers for staff.
 The [UAAG Overview]({{ "/standards-guidelines/uaag/" | relative_url }}) provides more background.

 ### Referencing Approaches